Contact Details

 An important step is also to observe the animals around you.
 By noting what they are fed and how well they seem to be doing, you can begin to develop an eye for feeding animals well.
 This step will never be completed, for there is always something new to learn about the way different animals respond to food.
 In addition, new foods are constantly being developed, and it will be up to you to try them out and see if they work for your animals.

-Before looking at the different types of food stuffs in more detail, there are several terms and definitions with which you should become familiar.
+Before considering different types of food stuffs in more detail, there are several terms and definitions with which you should become familiar.

 Feed Stuff